CaP-X: A Framework for Benchmarking and Improving Coding Agents for Robot Manipulation: CaP-Bench: Evaluating Frontier Models

 \subsection{Discussion}

 \textbf{Takeaway 1: A Significant Gap Persists Between Frontier Models and Human Experts in Single-Turn Evaluation.} We benchmark open- and closed-source agents against human expert solutions under an identical set of perception and control primitives in a single-turn, zero-shot setting (S4).
+The human reference is a near-upper-bound: $N{=}7$ paper authors (each with 2+ years of robotics-programming experience) wrote single Python scripts at each tier using exactly the same API primitives available to the model, iterating and debugging until the solution achieved $88.5\%$ average single-turn success (see Appendix~\ref{app:human_expert} for the protocol and effort budget).
 As shown in \cref{fig:splash_fig}, while closed-source models consistently outperform open-source alternatives and newer architectures exhibit stronger capabilities, none yet match the success rate of human-crafted programs in a zero-shot Pass@1 setting.

 \textbf{Takeaway 2: High-Level Abstractions Boost Performance but Limit Expressivity}. \cref{fig:abstraction_increase} shows a monotonic increase in task success as primitive abstraction increases, mirroring how prior Code-as-Policies~\cite{liang2023code} approaches relying on high-level primitives report strong zero-shot performance.
 By collapsing low-level perception, geometric reasoning, and control into human-designed primitives, these abstractions reduce the effective search space and allow models to focus on task sequencing.